sschafft/bivee-site/source/people/consultants/alison.html.md

     sizes: [480, 800, 1200, 1600]
 interests:
   - writing
-  - data architecture
+  - editing
-  - software development
+  - research
-  - game engine development
+  - international development
 ---

 Alison is an experienced writer and editor with an expertise in translating sophisticated concepts into readable, relatable language&mdash;telling the human stories behind the impact of development projects.